Clubs at GC

 The season begins in the fall of 2013 and continues until the spring of 2014.
 A fee is associated with participation and students will compete in the Inter-School Horse Show series against Metro area high schools.

-For more information or questions, keep an eye out for the informational meeting which be held in the fall or email Mrs. Barbara Nash.
+For more information or questions, email Mrs. Barbara Nash.